braincorp/robustus/README.md

 Afterwards you can go to env directory and install packages using usual pip syntax.
 Robustus will store binary packages in 'wheelhouse' directory, you can change it using --cache option during creation of environment.
+Most of the packages are stored in "wheels" - binary package format used by [wheel](https://pypi.python.org/pypi/wheel) library.

     robustus install numpy==1.7.2
     robustus install -r <requirements file>